Frequently asked questions

-A contracted SNF is a facility which Kaiser Permanente has evaluated and approved, based on industry ratings, patient satisfaction surveys, and community feedback.
+A contracted SNF is a facility that Kaiser Permanente has evaluated and approved based on industry ratings, patient satisfaction surveys, and community feedback.
 There are some differences between premier SNFs and non-premier, contracted SNFs; for example, a Kaiser Permanente case manager may be in contact with a non-premier, contracted SNF about three times per week, but is usually not located at that facility.

 You’ll be assigned a Permanente health care team that includes a physician and a case manager.
 In addition, you will likely work with various therapists who will help with your rehabilitation.

 Because the focus is on restoring your independence, you’ll have more freedom and more choices at the SNF than in the hospital.
 As you continue to improve, your health care team will work with you on setting new recovery goals, and planning for your discharge.

 Your Permanente physician, along with the SNF rehab team, will decide if you need skilled nursing care and for how long.
 On average, patients stay a maximum of 3 weeks.